Nostalgic Japan: Asakusa's Underground Shopping Street

 The first thing that will jump out at you is the number of people standing in the same direction you’re headed in.
 Here, you'll find a cheap but delicious, famous stand-and-eat soba restaurant.

 This shop is called Monju.
 It has high ratings on famous Japanese gourmet sites and is very popular with business people and students, men especially.

 Since it’s crowded around lunchtime, we recommend visiting outside of those hours.

 If you turn left at the stand-and-eat soba restaurant, you’ll find Asakusa's Underground Shopping Center.

 Stores, both open and closed, are mixed together in the dim lighting.

 There are a few restaurants here that have been open for many years, which we will now introduce.

-This is Tanbo, an izakaya where you can enjoy cheap but delicious food and drinks.
+Tanbo is an izakaya where you can enjoy cheap but delicious food and drinks.
 Its retro atmosphere will make sure you feel like you’ve jumped back into 1960’s Japan.

-This is Kamezushi, a sushi restaurant beloved by those who live and work in Asakusa.
+Kamezushi is a sushi restaurant loved by those who live and work in Asakusa.
 It’s famous for its affordable and tasty sushi.

 Other than what’s listed here, Asakusa's Underground Shopping Center also offers haircuts for under 1000 yen, has many fortune tellers, and plenty of other interesting shops where you can find unique items.